mattwerthva/react-redux-kvstore/README.md

-## A basic FullStack app to demonstrate React with Redux with NodeJS back end.
+## A FullStack Key / Value store with a React / Redux front end and NodeJS back end.
-This project contains a front end React application as well as a back end node express app as the Rest api for the key value store.
+This project contains a front end React application as well as a back end node express app for the Rest api for the key value store.
 It uses a simple in memory store so there is very little to configure.

 ## Setup